 Fusible Interfacing

-Fusible interfacing has glue on one or two sides that is melted onto your fabric when pressed with an iron.
-Always use a pressing cloth between your interfacing and iron as well as between your fabric and your ironing board to keep the adhesive off those surfaces.
+Fusible interfacing has glue on one or two sides that are melted onto your fabric when pressed with an iron.
+Always use a pressing cloth between your interfacing and iron.
+Don't forget to do the same as between your fabric and your ironing board to keep the adhesive off those surfaces.

 Lightweight Woven Fusible Interfacing